groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.3.1 (2024-02-15) =
+* ADDED New background tasks tab in the logs page.
+* FIXED Background tasks not always scheduling correctly, moved to using a dedicated table.
+* FIXED The `Empty` comparison for meta filters was not respecting `NULL` values.
+* FIXED Meta filters with keys containing `-` were not working.

 = 3.3 (2024-02-15) =
 * ADDED Alternate email testing methods. *Design* for inbox compatibility testing or *Functional* to simulate a real email send.